dimonpokemon81/var/README.md

 // NOTE: - All var:I_str,var:Ir_str,var:I_arr,var:Ir_arr,var:P_map
 //	   will be defined as var::udf(undefined). (because of nothing to store)
 //	 - var:arr (array) also will be defined as var::udf. (at the moment)
-//	   ! but you can freely use them at run time !
+//	   ! but you can freely use them at runtime !

 // Some changes: